rpcpool/yellowstone-shield/cli/README.md

 ## Overview

-The Yellowstone Shield CLI is a command-line tool for managing access policies for Solana validators.
-It allows users to create and manage policies, add or remove validators, and configure various settings related to the policy.
+The Yellowstone Shield CLI is a command-line tool for managing access policies for Solana identities, such as validators, wallets, or programs.
+It allows users to create and manage policies, add or remove identites, and configure various settings related to the policy.

 ## Installation